+Date:
-1. To be signed by each complainant

-I, \\\\\\\, hereby agree to accept and abide by the Procedures of the Ethics Committee and of the Ethics Appeals Committee throughout the process of investigation of the complaint which I have filed against \\\\\\.
-In particular, I agree to accept and abide by the provision of confidentiality of all Ethics Committee and Ethics Appeals Committee proceedings, except for reports as outlined in the Procedures.
+1. To be signed by each complainant , hereby agree to accept and abide by the Procedures of the Ethics Committee and of the Ethics Appeals Committee throughout the process of investigation of the .
+In particular, I agree to accept complaint which I have filed against and abide by the provision of confidentiality of all Ethics Committee and Ethics Appeals Committee proceedings, except for reports as outlined in the Procedures.
+Date: Signature: 2.
+To be signed by each complainant I, , hereby give permission to the Ethics Committee and Ethics Appeals Committee of the Inter-Regional Society of Jungian Analysts to give a copy (or a paraphrase) of the complaint I am making against , the person against whom I am making this complaint, and to quote from materials I have provided.

-Date: \\\\\ Signature: \\\\\

-2. To be signed by each complainant

-I, \\\\\\, hereby give permission to the Ethics Committee and Ethics Appeals Committee of the Inter-Regional Society of Jungian Analysts to give a copy (or a paraphrase) of the complaint I am making against \\\\\\ to \\\\\\, the person against whom I am making this complaint, and to quote from materials I have provided.
 Such material may come from any personal interviews I have with the Committees or its members, and from my correspondence with attachments, if any.

-Date: \\\\\ Signature: \\\\\

-3. To be signed if the complaint is regarding one's current or former psychotherapist

-I, \\\\\\, hereby give permission to \\\\\\ the psychotherapist against whom I am making the complaint, to give to the Ethics Committee and Ethics Appeals Committee of the Inter-Regional Society of Jungian Analysts all records of interactions pertinent to the complaint.

-Date: \\\\\

-Signature: \\\\\

-4. To be signed by the respondent

-I, \\\\\, hereby re-affirm that I accept and will abide by the Procedures of the Ethics Committee and of the Ethics Appeals Committee throughout the process of investigation of the complaint which \\\\\\ filed against me.
-In particular, I re-affirm that I accept and will abide by the provisions concerning confidentiality of all Ethics Committee and Ethics Appeals Committee proceedings, except for reports as outlined in the Procedures.
+Signature: 3.
+To be signed if the complaint is regarding one's current or former psychotherapist , hereby give permission to psychotherapist against whom I am making the complaint, to give to the Ethics Committee and Ethics Appeals Committee of the Inter-Regional Society of Jungian Analysts all records of interactions pertinent to the complaint.
+Date: Signature: 4.
+To be signed by the respondent , hereby re-affirm that I accept and will abide by the Procedures of the Ethics Committee and of the Ethics Appeals Committee throughout the process of investigation of filed against me.
+In particular, I re-affirm that the complaint which I accept and will abide by the provisions concerning confidentiality of all Ethics Committee and Ethics

-Date: \\\\\ Signature: \\\\\